Barmer district: Geography

 Barmer is located in the western part of the state forming a part of the Thar Desert.
-The district borders Jaisalmer district in the north, Jalore district in the south, Pali district and Jodhpur district in the east, and Pakistan in the west.
+The district borders Jaisalmer district in the north, Jalore district in the south, Balotra district in the east, and Pakistan in the west.
 The district borders Tharpakar district of Sindh, the district with the largest population of Hindus in Pakistan.
+The district of barmer has been divided into two with formation of Balotra on 7 August 2023.

 The total area of the district is 28387 sqkm.
-After Jaisalmer district and Bikaner district, it is the third largest district of Rajasthan.
+After Jaisalmer district and Bikaner district, it was the third largest district of Rajasthan before new district formation.
 It is also the fifth largest district in the country.

 The district is located between 24,58' to 26, 32'N Latitudes and 70, 05' to 72, 52' E Longitudes.

 The longest river in the district is the Luni.
 It is 480 km in length and drain into the Gulf of Kutch passing through Jalore.
 The variation in temperature in various seasons is quite high owing to arid thar desert and sandy soil.
 In summers the temperature soars to 46 °C to 51 °C. In winters it drops to 0 °C (41 °F).
 Primarily Barmer district is a desert where average rainfall in a year is 277 mm.
 However, extreme rainfall of 549 mm rain between 16 and 25 August 2006 left many dead and huge losses due to flood in a nearby town Kawas and whole town submerged.
 As many as twenty new lakes formed, with six covering an area of over 10 km2.

 Poorly planned and rapid urbanisation has increased Barmer's vulnerability to flash flooding.
 The local ecology and soil type is not equipped to deal with sudden or excessive water accumulation, which causes short- and long-term damage.
 Other areas suffer the gradual effects of 'invisible disasters', which also threaten the lives and livelihoods of the locals.

 Climate

+The climate is hot semi arid (Koppen: BSh).